The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

 4. Scan Your Bank and Credit Card Statements

 It’s a smart idea to regularly give your statements and accounts a quick review.
 You’ll want to look for any unauthorized purchases and contact your financial institution or card issuer immediately if you catch any fraudulent activity.
-If you have some extra time, check out your purchases to see if there are any areas where you can cut or cut back on.
+If you have some extra time, check out your purchases to see if there are any areas where you can cut back.

 6. Take a Pen to Paper

 Money can be emotional.
 We apply meaning to it, like attributing it to our self-worth, which is costly to our well-being.
 Quick journaling can help you strengthen your relationship with money.
 Grab your beverage of choice and write about a recent money win.
 It can be as small as adding extra to your monthly credit card payment or reflecting on how far you’ve come within the year.
 Journaling is also productive for creating a financial goal.
-Again, it can be as simple as scheduling a consultation with a financial investments advisor or committing to a month of no frivolous shopping.
+Again, it can be as simple as cutting down on digital subscriptions or committing to a month of no frivolous shopping.

 7. Invite Financial Advice into Your Feed